 4. Negative thoughts

 “I'll never actually be fluent in Spanish so there's no point in even trying.”

 “Even if I can speak it fluently my accent will always be horrible and the locals will just laugh at me.”

 Thoughts like these need to be eradicated.
 You need to be kind and patient with yourself when learning a new language.
 I would never say things like that to you, so please don't say them to yourself.
 You're already ahead of the game by having the desire to learn the language!

 One new email.
 New text message from Brad.
 Three Facebook notifications.
 We live in a world where distractions are constant.
 Try to minimize those distractions by unplugging from the world before you start studying.

 Put your phone on silent.
-Tell your friends and family which time of day you will be using to study Spanish so that they know you won’t be available.
+Tell your friends and family about your new Spanish learning habit and inform them which time of day you will be studying Spanish so that they know you won't be available.